Quaerite et invenietis — "Seek and you will find"

 what they see as the right of their chosen group to manipulate and

-exploit others with no regard for truth and without restraint from any
+exploit others with absolutely no regard for truth and without restraint from any

 kind of law, human, moral, or divine.”